zeroc-ice/freeze/cpp/BuildInstructionsWindows.md

 If everything worked out, you should see lots of `ok` messages.
 In case of a failure, the tests abort with `failed`.

+## Building the Demos

+Open the solution file `demo\Freeze C++ demos.sln` to build the sample programs.

+Select your target configuration: Debug or Release, Win32 or x64.
+Right click on the desired demo in the Solution Explorer window and select "Build".

 ## Running the Demos